CatherineP37/project_5/README.md

 - As a site user I can contact the business easily.

-Epic - Reviews

-- As a site user I can read reviews about a product so that I can get more information about the product.

-- As a site user I can write a review about a product.

 Epic - Products

 - As a site user I can easily see what products are for sale.